Breaking The Cycle

 “Post-Traumatic Stress Disorder (PTSD) and substance abuse often coexist in a complex, self-perpetuating cycle that can be difficult to disrupt.”

-Visions at Heroes’ Mile in DeLand, Florida, is particularly adept at helping individuals break the cycle of PTSD and substance abuse.
+Visions at Heroes’ Mile an addiction treatment in DeLand, Florida, is particularly adept at helping individuals break the cycle of PTSD and substance abuse.
 As a licensed residential addiction recovery and mental health center, they specialize in substance abuse, alcohol addiction, PTSD, and dual diagnosis recovery.
 Rejecting a one-size-fits-all approach, they offer a variety of psychological and physiological drug and alcohol detox programs, as well as assistance with dual diagnosis, depression, PTSD, and other mental health issues.
 Their comprehensive treatment includes a diverse array of traditional and experiential therapies and programs tailored to address various mental health concerns.
 The center provides a safe haven for individuals to heal, learn, and develop the skills for maintaining long-term sobriety.
 With a full staff of medical, therapy, and nursing personnel, they offer a supportive community and a homelike atmosphere conducive to healing.

 Symptoms of PTSD and Substance Abuse?